RhoInc/participant-visit-listing/scripts/configuration-wiki.md

 ## settings.chart_margin
 `object`

-controls the margins of the charts; modify as needed to create space for rotated x-axis tick labels
+controls the margins around the chart canvas, e.g. for the axes; modify as needed to create space for rotated x-axis tick labels

 ### settings.chart_margin.top
 `number`